Becky O. Peleowo

 “What are you doing here? “, I questioned the

-10 year old boy one late morning after I just finish taking a class and was looking forward to the the pepper soup I had in my food flask.
+10 year old boy one late morning after I had just finished taking a class and was looking forward to the catfish pepper soup I had in my food flask.
 His face was long and heavy like rain clouds.

-“I wish to call my mummy. “ Dare told me amidst with a teary voice.
-Well, it wasn't a new thing for my students to want to speak to their parents over the phone but I knew something was wrong with Dara.
+“I wish to call my mummy. “ Dara told me with a teary voice.
+Well, it wasn’t a new thing for my students to want to speak to their parents over the phone but I knew something was wrong with Dara.
+During class registration, he had only provided his dad’s phone number.
+Asking to call his mum was strange to me.

 “Are you ok? “ I asked before ransacking my bag for my mobile phone.